suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 guidelines for random number generation in {{RFC8937}} are followed.

 In some cases third party companies analyse binaries for known security vulnerabilities.
-With encrypted payloads this type of analysis is prevented.
+With encrypted payloads, this type of analysis is prevented.
 Consequently, these third party companies either need to be given access to the plaintext binary before encryption or they need to become authorized recipients of the